Sagarejo Municipality

-Area: 1491 km2

 History

 In the 17th century, the reconstruction of Sagarejo, which was destroyed by Shah Abbas's expeditions, began with the efforts of Onophre Machutadze, the leader of Gareja.
 At the beginning of the 20th century, 900 households lived in Sagarejo, most of them were Georgians and 70 households were Armenians.
 In 1929 it became the center of Gare Kakheti district, which in 1933 was renamed by Sagarejo district.
 Since 2006 – municipality.

 Administrative divisions and population

 Sagarejo Municipality is a group of settlements that have administrative boundaries and an administrative center – the city of Sagarejo.
 Municipality has an elected representative Assembly (Sakrebulo) and an executive body (City Hall), a registered population, own property, budget, and revenues.
 The municipality is a legal entity of public law.

 According to the National Statistics Office of Georgia, the population of Sagarejo Municipality as of 1 January 2021, is 52.3 thousand people.
 10.5 thousand people live in urban areas and 41.8 thousand people in rural areas.

 Sagarejo Municipality consists of 25 administrative units and 48 settlements.